 Prahran and Windsor offer a village-like cosmopolitan feel and a flurry of excellent restaurants, eateries, gourmet food markets, and smoothie bars.
 It’s near the famous retail mecca of Chapel Street, so lunch in between shopping or dinner to end the day here is the norm.

-Hawker Hall, a horse stable-cum-food hall, offers street food from Malaysia and Singapore.
-Head to David’s for a Shanghai banquet; Borsch, Vodka and Tears for a Polish feast; or Boston Sub for a delicious sandwich (and a cocktail bar hidden behind a fridge door).
+Hawker Hall, originally a horse stable that has been converted into a food hall, offers street food from Malaysia and Singapore.
+Head to David’s for a Shanghai banquet, Tully's Bar Diner for a delicious sandwich, or Borsch, Vodka and Tears for a Polish feast.
 For fresh produce, check out Prahran Market.
-Check out The Falafel Man for amazing falafel, visit Fonda Mexican for Mexican food, and Pidapipó in Windsor for a sweet ending.
+For a sweet ending with delicious ice cream, head out to Pidapipó in Windsor.

-Foto von Mat Connolley (CC BY-SA 3.0) bearbeitet
+Mapphoto by Mat Connolley (CC BY-SA 3.0) modified

 - 4